 "I hear it all the time," said Holmes, who now heads up Tech's Student-Athlete Academic Support Services.
 "I would say I hear about it more than I ever would have thought.
 Being in this community and on this campus ...
-I'll be somewhere and talking to someone and they'll recognize my name and say 'Hey, I remember that catch.'
+I'll be somewhere and talking to someone and they'll recognize my name and say 'Hey, I remember that came in at No. 13.